Chrissantema93/Euromaster/README.md

 # Euromaster
-Repo to store the code and files for the Euromaster game
+Please dont mind the interesting commit messages.
+We we're very excited to get the game finally to work ;)